Aerojet: Florida facility and canal

 Problems arose during the third test when, near burnout, the rocket nozzle was ejected, causing propellant made of hydrochloric acids to be spread across wetlands in the Everglades and a few crop fields and homes in Homestead.
-Many residents of Homestead complained about the damage done, which included paint damage to their cars and the death of thousands of dollars' worth of crops.
+Many residents of Homestead complained about the damage done, which included paint damage to their cars and the loss of thousands of dollars' worth of crops.

 By 1969, NASA had decided to go with liquid-fueled engines for the Saturn V rockets, causing the workers of the Everglades plant to be laid off and the abandonment of the facility.
 In 1986, after NASA had awarded the Space Shuttle booster contract to Morton Thiokol of Utah, Aerojet sued the State of Florida, exercised its options and pulled out of South Florida for good.
 The company sold most of its land holdings to the South Dade Land Corporation for $6 million.
 After unsuccessfully trying to farm it, the corporation sold it to Florida for $12 million.
-County and federal courts were kept busy for years with lawsuits between Aerojet, Dade County and the State of Florida.
+County and federal courts, and numerous lawyers, were kept busy for years with lawsuits between Aerojet, Dade County and the State of Florida.

 After sadly losing the Shuttle contract in 1986, Aerojet later traded its remaining 5,100 acre in the wetlands of South Dade for 55,000 acre of environmentally sensitive land belonging to the U.S. Bureau of Land Management in Nevada.
 Those 5,100 acres surrounding the factory site are now controlled by the South Florida Water Management District and the Florida Fish and Wildlife Conservation Commission as a nature preserve.
 The Aerojet signage still remains for both the road and canal, and although weather-damaged, most of the facility's buildings remain intact.
 The Nevada property was sold by Aerojet in 1996 to be used for the unbuilt planned community Coyote Springs, Nevada.

 The AJ-260-2 rocket motor remains in the silo to this day.
 In 2013, the massive shed structure covering the silo was dismantled and the silo covered with several 33 ST concrete beams.

 The facility was the subject of documentaries Space-Miami and Aerojet Dade: An Unfinished Journey.
 An urban exploration visit to the site in 2007 was also featured in the documentary Urban Explorers: Into the Darkness.